AndrewJ79/Movie_Recommendation_System/README.md

 * These files just download it to the resources folder
 * https://docsend.com/view/s/dd7ffi2pkm4fhuu9
 ### How to Use
-1.Added Api key and .env File
+1. Added Api key and .env File

 * First Thing you need to do is Added a .env file to Project4_NB Folder and put TMDB_API_KEY="API_KEY"
 * Second sign up on TMDB and get your self a API KEY then copy the and you will and you will paste it in the .evn file where API_KEY is